designstem/projects/waste/index.md

 <caption>💬 Discuss</caption>

-## Choose 2 concepts and explain them
+## How to make world cleaner?

 -

 You probably found a lot of initiatives to make the world cleaner and they all have their own methodologies and concepts.

-Explain of the two concepts you have chosen how they contribute to make the world cleaner from waste.
+**Explain two concepts you have chosen how they contribute to make the world cleaner from waste.**

 -